urbanquakers/pantograph/VISION.md

 # _pantograph_’s Philosophy

-_pantograph_ automates the beta and release deployment process for your iOS or Android apps, including build, code signing, automatic screenshot capture, and distribution of your app binaries.
+_pantograph_ automates the process for your apps, including config, test,build, and deploy

 _pantograph_ will continue to evolve in ways that make it indispensable for, and focused on these needs.